 This is what he says despite the fact that inflation rose and was also higher than average expectations.
-His motivation for the fact that it still increases the likelihood of a rate cut is that the difference from the Swedish Central Bank's forecast has now decreased.
+His motivation for still increasing the likelihood of a rate cut is that the difference from the Swedish Central Bank's forecast has now decreased.

-But inflation is still higher than the Swedish Central Bank's target and Nordea still maintains its assessment that the Swedish Central Bank will not cut interest rates.
+But inflation is still higher than the Swedish Central Bank's target and Nordea is still sticking to its assessment that the Swedish Central Bank will not cut interest rates.

 Alexandra Stråberg, chief economist at Länsförsäkringar, says at the same time that today's figure now means that the rate cut will have to wait.